 - Something to mark the start (the tee, pictured as white construction paper) and the finish (the pin or hole, pictured as an orange circle) which you’ll want to tape down if you’re using paper.

 - Kids perform the pose or Sun Salutation or whatever task you set before they start the hole;

 - Kids start with their pom-pom (anywhere) on the tee;

-- They breath in through the nose, out through the mouth;
+- They breathe in through the nose, out through the mouth;

 - The pom-pom must roll across the pin.